jovotech/jovo-framework/integrations/analytics-dashbot/README.md

 The `platforms` option includes all Dashbot platforms (note that the name can be different to how the [platform integrations](https://v4.jovo.tech/docs/platforms) are called in Jovo):

 - `alexa`: Use this for [Amazon Alexa](https://v4.jovo.tech/marketplace/platform-alexa).
-[Learn more in the official Dashbot docs](https://docs.dashbot.io/platforms/alexa)
+[Learn more in the official Dashbot docs](https://docs.dashbot.io/platforms/alexa).
 - `google`: Use this for [Google Assistant](https://v4.jovo.tech/marketplace/platform-googleassistant).
-[Learn more in the official Dashbot docs](https://docs.dashbot.io/platforms/google)
+[Learn more in the official Dashbot docs](https://docs.dashbot.io/platforms/google).
-- `facebook`: Use this for [Facebook Messenger](https://v4.jovo.tech/marketplace/platform-facebookmessenger).
-[Learn more in the official Dashbot docs](https://docs.dashbot.io/platforms/facebook)
+- `facebook`: Use this for [Facebook Messenger](https://v4.jovo.tech/marketplace/platform-facebookmessenger) and [Instagram](https://v4.jovo.tech/marketplace/platform-instagram).
+[Learn more in the official Dashbot docs](https://docs.dashbot.io/platforms/facebook).
 - `universal`: Use this for any other platform.
 [Learn more in the official Dashbot docs](https://docs.dashbot.io/platforms/universal).